The Alvarado Project

 To support this separation, we conducted card sorting and user journey mapping to establish a streamlined, intuitive site structure that aligns with user expectations and reduces cognitive load.

-Option A
+Low-Fi Option A

-Option B
+Low-Fi Option B

 Design Systems